-runung by I CII lou

-Total Amour to.
-Less Than After

-(\$ in millions) Commit ted 1 Year 1-3 Years 3-5 Years 5 Years

-- - 0 0 0 -00-0 0

-Total investment commitments \$ 107 \$ 28 \$ 79 \$ \$
+Amoun estment (Junding tments Ex od xpected (\$ in millions) Amo otal ounts mitted s Than Year 1-3 Y Years 3-5 Years Aft 5 Ye Total investment commitments \$ 107 \$ 28 \$ 79 \$ \$

-For further information on our investment commitments, including the nature of the commitments and their expirations, see the "Commitments and Letters of Credit" caption within Footnote No. 14, "Contingencies," to our Financial Statements
+For further information on our investment commitments, including the nature of the commitments and their expirations, see the "Commitments and Letters of Credit" caption within Footnote No. 14, "Contingencies," to our Financial Statements.

 At year-end 2012, we also had \$68 million of letters of credit outstanding (\$67 million outside the Credit Facility and \$1 million under our Credit Facility), the majority of which were for our self-insurance programs.
-Surety bonds issued as of year-end 2012 totaled \$120 million, the majority of which federal, state, and local governments requested in connection with our self-insurance programs.
+Surety bonds issued as of yearend 2012 totaled \$120 million, the majority of which federal, state, and local governments requested in connection with our self-insurance programs.